By Justin Russell →

-One of the very best films I have ever seen, The Prestige follows two rival performing magicians, Robert Angier and Alfred Borden, played by Hugh Jackman and Christian Bale respectively.
+One of the finest films I have ever seen, The Prestige follows two rival performing magicians, Robert Angier and Alfred Borden, played by Hugh Jackman and Christian Bale respectively.
 Their rivalry becomes intensely personal, and their obsession takes its toll on our characters and those around them.
 They steal magic tricks, lovers, and more – there is seemingly no line they are unwilling to cross.

 Just as he did with Memento, Nolan uses nonlinear structure to withhold and control the flow of information to his audience.
 The story is parsed as two timelines, the first framing the second within itself, the film cutting between the timelines intermittently.
 The first and more recent timeline sees Borden on trial while Angier’s ingénieur, John Cutter, (played by Michael Caine), tidies up the consequences of the second timeline’s affairs.
 The second is told under the auspices of the first through flashback, as Borden reads Angier’s diary, which details Angier’s search for and reading of Borden’s diary in the past.
 The film ends with a climactic third act wherein the trial ends, lives are cut short, ghosts return from the grave, and the great tricks of our performers – the Bordens, the Angiers, and Nolan, are revealed.